ulivz/alphax/docs/advanced/conditional-manipulation.md

 }
 ```

-If you want to decide at runtime whether the glob's target file is included, You can do this:
+If you want to decide whether the glob's target file is included at runtime, You can do this:

 ```js
 // This context object stores the user's input information